peteroupc/Numbers/docs/PeterO.Numbers.EDecimal.md

     public static implicit operator PeterO.Numbers.EDecimal(
         System.Decimal dec);

- Converts an arbitrary-precision decimal number to a  `decimal` decimal under the Common Language Infrastructure (see [
+ Converts an arbitrary-precision decimal number to a  `decimal`  under the Common Language Infrastructure (see [
          &#x22;Forms of numbers&#x22;
       ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ), using the half-even rounding mode.  <b>Parameters:</b>